 The Harrison Festival of the Arts is a 10-day festival at Harrison Hot Springs in the Fraser Valley that features an artisan market, workshops and concerts.

-In 2025 the 46th annual festival takes place from July 12th to 20th.
+In 2025 the 46th annual festival took place from July 11th to 20th.
+Festival dates for 2026 are to be confirmed.

 TIP: While you’re in the Harrison area, be sure to also visit the Sasquatch Museum and Kilby Historic Site.
 Both are very interesting places.
 The first has free admission and the second has special activities and demonstrations in the summer.